watkinswf/Geopolitical-Market-Analysis/README.md

 **Systemic vs. Regional Risk:** The visualizations clearly distinguish between systemic shocks (e.g., 2008 Financial Crisis, COVID-19 Pandemic) that cause synchronized spikes in volatility across all global markets, and regional political events (e.g., elections in Brazil, protests in India) whose impact is much more localized.
 Market Anticipation: For predictable events like the Iraq War, market volatility often rises before the event, with a muted reaction on the day itself.
 For surprising events like Brexit, the reaction is immediate and severe.`
 Divergent Economies: The master timeline chart visualizes the "two-speed" global economy post-2008, with US and Indian markets showing much stronger growth trajectories than those in the UK and Japan.`

+**Market Anticipation**: For predictable events like the Iraq War, market volatility often rises before the event, with a muted reaction on the day itself.
+For surprising events like Brexit, the reaction is immediate and severe.`

+**Divergent Economies:** The master timeline chart visualizes the "two-speed" global economy post-2008, with US and Indian markets showing much stronger growth trajectories than those in the UK and Japan.`

 https://github.com/user-attachments/assets/d854b621-9708-41cc-bafd-49f20be030fb